siemens/gencmpclient/README.md

 You will need to include in your application sources the file [`genericCMPClient.h`](include/genericCMPClient.h).

-For compiling you will need to add the directories `include`, `include_cmp`, and `securityUtilities/include` to your C headers path and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
-Moreover, make sure that the C macro `CMP_STANDALONE` is defined, for instance by adding `-DCMP_STANDALONE` to your `CFLAGS`.
+For compiling you will need to add the directories `include`, `include_cmp`, and `securityUtilities/include` to your C headers path and ake sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

-For linking you will need to add the directories `.` and `securityUtilities` to your library path refer the linker to the CMP and SecUtils libraries, e.g., `-lcmp -lSecUtils`.
+For linking you will need to add the directories `.` and `securityUtilities` to your library path and refer the linker to the CMP and SecUtils libraries, e.g., `-lcmp -lSecUtils`.
 Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version) of the libraries found there by the linker match the header files found by the compiler.

 All this is already done for the demo application.